RandomSearch18/rusty_man_computer/README.md

 Rusty-Man Computer shows the whole state of the computer at the end of every clock cycle, including the contents of the registers, all memory values, the output, and if a branch instruction has been called.
 This verbose output should make it easy to see what the emulator is doing, and to track your code as it runs.

-The emulator implements all LMC instructions (as of LMC v1.5), apart from the Input instruction.
-Until the Input instruction is implemented, it acts as a NOOP, so the behaviour for programs that use it is undefined.
+The emulator implements all LMC v1.5 instructions, so programs should run exactly as they do on the online simulator.